Sport Psychologists – Applied and International Since 2005

 Sport Psychology Quotes By Coaches

-“It’s what you learn after you think you know it all that really counts”
+“It’s what you learn after you think you know it all that really counts.”

-“Good teams become great ones when the members trust each other enough to surrender the Me for the We”
+“Good teams become great ones when the members trust each other enough to surrender the Me for the We.”

-Sport Psychology Quotes By Famous People
+Sport Psychology Quotes By Other Famous People

 “Don’t wait until everything is just right.
 It will never be perfect.
-There will always be challenges, obstacles, and less than perfect conditions.
+There will always be challenges, obstacles, and less-than-perfect conditions.
 So what?
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident, and more and more successful.”

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”